UK growth forecasts slashed due to Ukraine war

 GDP or Gross Domestic Product is one of the most important ways of showing how well, or badly, an economy is doing.

-It's a measure - or an attempt to measure - all the activity of companies, governments and individuals in an economy.
+It is a measure - or an attempt to measure - all the activity of companies, governments and individuals in an economy.

 GDP allows businesses to judge when to expand and hire more people, and for government to work out how much to tax and spend.